 05 of 08

 In a lush green Pocahontas County valley, you can experience cutting-edge astronomy.
 The National Radio Astronomy Observatory (NRAO) in Green Bank, West Virginia is home to the largest fully-steerable radio telescope on Earth, the Robert C. Byrd Green Bank Telescope.
-You can take a bus tour of the valley and see the many radio telescopes.
+Take a bus tour of the valley and see the many radio telescopes.
 Afterward, visit NRAO Green Bank's on-site museum to learn more about the astronomy research that is currently happening at the NRAO.

 06 of 08

 West Virginia's mountains and rivers are more than just scenic destinations – they are home to West Virginia's many outdoor recreation adventures.
 Whitewater rafting, hiking and walking are popular summertime activities, while skiing and snow sports dominate the winter calendar.
-Take a scenic drive at any time of year; you'll be rewarded with beautiful views and a close-up look at the natural beauty of the Mountain State.
+Take a scenic drive at any time of year; you will be rewarded with beautiful views and a close-up look at the natural beauty of the Mountain State.

 07 of 08